 Deal with the Devil: Subverted.
-Eike assumes that Homunculus wants his soul in exchange for bringing him back to life, but Homunculus denies wanting any such thing.
+Eike assumes that Homunculus wants his soul in exchange for bringing him back to life, but Homunculus considers such a deal old-fashioned.
 This is then Double Subverted in Endings D and E.

 Deliberately Monochrome: The levels set in the distant (1900's) and far past (1500's) are shown as shades of gray and sepia, respectively.

 Easily Forgiven: Eike, no question.
 He accepts Mr. Eckhart's apology for trying to murder him without hesitation.
 More jarringly, in Ending E, he even forgives Hugo despite his multiple attempts to kill Eike!

 Empty Room Psych: The Cathedral.
 It's present in every timeline, but can only be entered in two occasions in the present, and it has nothing inside.
 Well, except for some interesting architecture and an energy unit, but who cares about that?

 The Wagner's house and parts of the Museum also qualify, both have a lot of nice rooms with nothing in them, not even paintings to add to your 100% Completion.

 Fortune Teller: Eike visits one in order to learn the estimated times in which an attempt on his life will be made.
 She used to be the page image.
 She's also the result of an experiment Gone Horribly Wrong.

 Idiot Hero: Eike takes a mind-bogglingly long time to grasp the full implications of time travel, or even realize that's what's going on at all.
 Amusingly, he also tends to make ridiculously complicated plans and changes; he might very well be the only instance of someone being both an Idiot HeroandThe Chessmaster.